Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Quantitative Analysis of Floating-Point Usage

 We address the following research questions to evaluate the results of our study and outline how we answer each of them:

-\begin{itemize} \item \textbf{RQ1.
-How prevalent is floating-point arithmetic in open-source statically typed code on GitHub?} We measure prevalence at both the project and file levels.
+\begin{itemize}[label={}, itemindent=0ex, leftmargin=0ex, itemsep=1ex] \item \textbf{RQ1.
+How prevalent is floating-point arithmetic in open-source statically typed code on GitHub?} The aim is to confirm (or disprove) the conventional hypothesis, thus (in)validating the motivation for much past and future research.

+\quad{} We measure prevalence at both the project and file levels.
 First, we identify how many repositories and files contain floating-point code.
-At the file level, we further investigate whether floating-point operations are distributed throughout the file or concentrated in a few functions, and provide the complete answer to RQ1 on page \pageref{rq1}. \item \textbf{RQ2.
-What are the characteristics of floating-point code in terms of programming language constructs and size?} We analyze the structure of floating-point functions in our dataset to identify commonly used programming language constructs, such as loops, branches, functions calls, and their combinations. \item \textbf{RQ3.
+At the file level, we further investigate whether floating-point operations are distributed throughout the file or concentrated in a few functions.
+We provide the complete answer to RQ1 on page \pageref{rq1}.

+\item \textbf{RQ2.
+What are the characteristics of floating-point code in terms of programming language constructs and size?} The aim is to characterise "real-world" floating-point code to inform future floating-point tool development and benchmarking towards practical relevance.

+\quad{} We analyse the structure of floating-point functions in our dataset to identify commonly used programming language constructs, such as loops, branches, functions calls, and their combinations.

+\item \textbf{RQ3.
 How representative are benchmarks used in the literature to evaluate floating-point analyses of real-world floating-point code?} We compare functions from FPBench~\cite{damoucheStandardBenchmarkFormat2017} with those in our dataset based on their structural characteristics.
-We also examine how frequently functions from the GNU Scientific library that are used in the literature appear in real-world code. \end{itemize}
+We also examine how frequently functions from the GNU Scientific library that are used in the literature appear in real-world code.